-In Sittwe we have completed the construction of all our Tiger Worm Toilets (TWTs) for this project in the two different Internally Displaced People (IDP) communities (you can read more about the toilet design in our previous blogs).
+In Sittwe we have completed the construction of all our Tiger Worm Toilets (TWTs) for this project in the two different Internally Displaced People.
 However, the focus of this project is not only on the construction of toilets; but on the users of those toilets and encouraging good sanitation habits.

 Our first step was to meet the community and understand what they thought about their new toilets.
 This was achieved by conducting focus group discussions (FGDs) in the community, and also by monitoring toilet usage to discover what people liked and disliked.

 Likes: People liked the fact that the new toilets were good quality – they thought the structure and pits were better and more robust than their old toilets.
 Users told us that the new toilets were clean and comfortable, and that they liked that the toilets had less smell and required less frequent desludging.

 Dislikes: People did not like to hear about the worms!
 They were happy that the new technology meant their toilets smelt less and were cleaner, but did not really want to hear about or discuss what was in the vault.

 Our research also helped us to understand the practices we could encourage and the practices that we wanted to discourage when using the toilets.

 Good practices to encourage: